RidaRidss/Misk/README.md

 # Misk
-Arabic News feed Application with the background musics feature added application based on react native
+Arabic News feed with the background musics feature added application based on react native